 Hoa Lo Prison

 Wherever you go in Vietnam you are reminded of the horrors if its past, whether that be the fight for independence and the remnants of colonial architecture or bomb craters and tunnels used in the fight against America.
 All over the country different stories of these eras are told as the different regions fought their own different wars.
 Up in Hanoi the story develops once again.
 Initially built to house those intent on a revolution by the French the prison held some of the most legendary communist figures in Vietnamese history.
 Moving on from then it became a holding area for the captured American prisoners of war, despite Hanoi never being involved in fighting on the ground it was targeted by a campaign of bombing from the air.
-This was also were John Kerry was famously held after being captured.
+This was also were John McCain was famously held after being captured.

 Taking trips outside of the city